rahkum96/Churn_Banking-Data-R-studio/README.md

 3) Structure check and conversion of variables (if required).
 4) Data visualizations (usage of loops to be considered to be more efficient): Univariate analysis, Bivariate analysis and other relevant visualizations.
 5) Data pre-processing
     - Checking the presence of missing values and imputation of missing values with appropriate measures of CT.
     - Testing the significance of variable relationships of predictor variables with target variables using chi-square test.
 7) Splitting of data into train and test sample.
 8) Model building and execution.
-Analyse the output and mention the significant variables (post iterative elimination of variables) in #Comments below
+Analyse the output and mention the significant variables (post iterative elimination of variables)
 9) Predict and validate the final model in the test sample of your data.
-10) Summarize the model validation test outcomes from the model performance metrics of confusion matrix, F1 score (sensitivity/specificity), ‘overall value’ of the accuracy of the model
+10) Summarized the model validation test outcomes from the model performance metrics of confusion matrix, F1 score (sensitivity/specificity), ‘overall value’ of the accuracy of the model

+### Models with their Accuracy of Prediction
+- Accuracy of the model is 93%

+### NOTE
+==>RStudio Desktop version 1.4.1717 was used for the project.

+### Steps to run this application in your system
+Clone or download the repo.

+### Dataset has uploded in this folder